apache/iceberg-docs/docs/content/docs/flink/flink-getting-started.md

 SELECT * FROM sample       ;
 ```

+Currently, batch querying a previous snapshot of a table (time travel) with Flink SQL is not supported????????????????????

 ### Flink streaming read

-Iceberg supports processing incremental data in flink streaming jobs which starts from a historical snapshot-id:
+Iceberg supports processing incremental data starting from a historical snapshot-id with Flink streaming jobs:

 ```sql
 -- Submit the flink job in streaming mode for current session.